 Many players may queue up a second position they really don't want, simply because they need role diversity in order to join match-making.
 This means that it's important to speak up if you really main a role, because they might have been filled to their current role and really don't want it.

-Smaller Pool - really don't be toxic
+Smaller pool, so really don't be toxic

 Queue times are definitely much longer for flex queue than solo queue right now, which means you will likely start seeing a lot of the same player (groups) pop up in your games, especially if you play near the same time every day.